kyma-incubator/compass/components/director/cmd/tenantloader/README.md

 ## Overview

-The tenant loader is an application that synchronizes tenants from a given directory with Compass.
+The tenant loader is an application that loads tenants from a given directory to Compass.

 ## How to run
 The user has to provide these environment variables: